 If you have any questions or would like additional information, please email Sean McKenna at s.mckenna@sscnh.org.

-Semester 1 Course Outline February-June 2023
+Fall 2023 Semester Course Outline

-Week 1, February 4: Introduction and overview of the habitats and animals
+Week 1, September 16: Introduction and overview of the habitats and animals

-Week 4, March 11: Marine Mammal Rescue
+Week 7, November 11: Marine Mammal Rescue

-Week 10, May 20: What’s next?
+Week 9, December 9: What’s next?
 How to get involved and college programs.

 Marine Science Fellowship Outstanding Achievement Award